-Vibration assessment techniques and equipment have advanced significantly in recent years.
-Indeed, such technigues are now being applied to reciprocating engines as well as rotating machines while research work is aimed at developing techniques for analysis of slow speed roller and journal bearings and with wear debris and contaminant monitoring.
-Thermography, Ferrography and Spectrographic Oil Analysis are additional Condition Monitoring tools that are being applied.
+Vibration assessment techniques and orquinment have advanced significantly in recourt years, indeed, such technicating engines as well as rotating machines while research work is aimed at developing techniques for analysis ings and with wear debris and comtaminant monitoring.
+Themography, Ferrography and Spectrographic Oil toring tools that are being applied.